 Optional: scalpel/small knife & pallet knife

 Cristina notes: I suggest a cake that is about as tall as it is wide or taller in height than the width of the cake to achieve the elongated look for Frank’s head.
-(Cake tiers can typically be stacked to 6 inches without need for internal support.)
+(Cake tiers can typically be stacked to 6 inches without the need for internal support.)

 Step 4a & 4b: Cut around the edge of the rolled out black fondant in irregular jagged edges in varying tiny points as if the tops of a triangle.
 No need to be precise; some should be longer and some shorter and closer together.